dOctorWild/dOctorWild/README.md

-- 👋 Hi, I’m @dOctorWild
+- 👋 Hi, I’m Jazza Wild
 - 👀 I’m interested in learning new things, coding new things, surfing and the outdoors
 - 🌱 I’m currently learning C# and Java, studing Computer Science in Cape Town.
 - 💞️ I’m looking to collaborate on anything you want to give me, i want to gain experience.